 “and they’ve been sitting in their heavy vinyl glory on my shelf for most of the past year unplayed.”

-One of our good customers asked us about a Heavy Vinyl remastering label recently:
+One of our good customers asked us for our take on a Heavy Vinyl remastering label recently:

 Also curious your thoughts on these guys: Music Matters